 If your website is not set up to be accurately displayed on mobile and tablet screens then you are a tad behind the times.
-Now more than ever is the time for a digital wake up call.
+Now, more than ever, is the time for a digital wake up call.
 Business’ that have not been proactive enough to update their sites to mobile friendly are sorely missing out on a huge opportunity for clientele.
 Google made a change to their algorithm way back in 2015 to extend their ranking factors to mobile friendliness.

 Mobile friendly refers to a site that displays across multiple devices accurately and is not limited to your desktop/laptop computer.
 This includes mobile devices such as a handheld phone (iPhone, Android, Blackberry) or tablets (iPad, Kindle, Galaxy, etc.).
 A mobile friendly website will be perfectly functional across any screen.
 Many developers view mobile friendly as a “best practice” for all website developments.

 According to Google, “more Google searches take place on mobile devices than on computers in 10 countries including US and Japan.”
 Furthermore, According to Merkle/RKG, 29% of the top 500 retail companies and almost 50% of the Fortune 500 companies do not have mobile friendly websites.
-There is an obvious gap in the relay of information to a lot of businesses.
+There is an obvious gap in the relay of information for a lot of businesses.

 This has really been something that should be in the back of every business owner’s mind since the dawn of the internet being accessible on mobile devices.
 It is nothing new that we can access the web from our phones. it‘s just easier now more than ever.
 Without a mobile-friendly site, you are, more likely than not, missing out of the equivalent of half of your potential client base.